FYSETC/FYSETC-SPIDER/bootloader/README.md

 ## Method 2: dfu-util

-This method works in linux, that means should work in raspberry pi. ***According to community members feedbacks, someone runs into klipper no connection with Spider.
+This method works in linux, works in raspberry pi. ***According to community members feedbacks, someone runs into klipper no connection with Spider.
 If you run into this situration, please use method 1 instead.***

 1. Make sure dfu-util is installed, shoot `dfu-util --version` command to check.